People will not want to join police in wake of Casey review, warns top officer

 Mr Hewitt described how his departure, amid a series of police scandals, was tinged with “sadness”.

-“I hate when you hear those stories, it makes me angry and it makes me upset and there’s no doubt, leaving now, there’s a sadness to how I feel about the service leaving now.
+“I hate when you hear those stories, it makes me angry and it makes me upset and there’s no doubt, leaving now, there’s a sadness to how I feel about the service,” he said.

 “It will improve, we will get better, people will do what we need to do, but it is leaving me with a bit of a sadness as I go, if I’m perfectly honest.”